Who can enter a painting?

 - The exhibition committee may disallow work not appropriately matted and framed.

-- At the time of entry registration forms must be printed and completely filled out in duplicate.
+- At the time of entry, completed registration forms shall be presented in duplicate.

-- Each artist must adhere to the specified times for receiving and retrieval; paintings cannot be hung after, or removed before, specified times.
+- Each artist will adhere to the specified times for receiving and retrieval; paintings cannot be hung after or removed before specified times.

 - STLWS is not responsible for damaged or stolen artwork.